By Sandi Funke

 Discover your regional parks by joining the Sonoma County Trails Challenge with your family (even the dog is welcome!)
 Download our free hiking guide, pick five trails to explore and get free Trails Challenge t-shirts when you finish.
 Young hikers love leading the way and feel a sense of accomplishment when they see how many miles they can log.

 Boating is a relaxing way to connect with your child while tuning into the natural world.
 Spring Lake is a calm body of water perfect for beginning paddlers and offers hourly rentals of peddle boats, paddleboards, double and single kayaks, and canoes.
-If you are new to paddling or prefer a guided experience, join us for our Family Kayaking Adventuras at Spring Lake.
+If you are new to paddling or prefer a guided experience, check our calendar for guided trips on the lake.

 Plan your summer visits